holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 <img src="/img/posts/2019-01-10-our-okr-process/team.svg" alt="" class="filler"/>

 So how exactly do the people in those workshops come up with this list of names and assignments?
 One factor is how many resources an initiative, that made the cut in the OKR-workshop, requested.
-Another source for this decision is what our management thinks <strong>helps individual people to grow</strong>.
+Another source for this decision is what our management thinks helps individual people to grow.
 It is important for HolidayCheck to offer everyone the possibility to grow.
 So we collect Peer Feedback about every employee and also talk about each and every employee (without them being present) in a <em>Talent Board Conference</em>.

 It's important to note that managers & workshop attendees try to not discuss these new assignments with the people who will be affected by those changes beforehand.
-This will only be a lot of work and since people are always <strong>reluctant to change</strong> it is better to ignore (or not ask for) their wishes - usually some people tend to be "pissed off" for the first months  - but later they tend to get <strong>more happy again</strong>.
-The expectation is that everybody will get used to this kind of decision process over time and will learn that change is a good thing and that <strong>people managers often know best</strong> what is good for the growth of an employee or team.
+This will only be a lot of work and since people are always reluctant to change it is better to ignore (or not ask for) their wishes - usually some people tend to be "pissed off" for the first months  - but later they tend to get more happy again.
+The expectation is that everybody will get used to this kind of decision process over time and will learn that change is a good thing and that people managers often know best what is good for the growth of an employee or team.

-But they also give people a chance to <strong>speak up</strong> <em>after</em> they received "the list".
+But they also give people a chance to speak up <em>after</em> they received "the list".
 Feedback is always valued - on the other hand, it is important to us that nobody just says: "I don't want to work on that project" or "I would like to work with person XY" - instead they have to find someone else, that is a fit skillwise, in the company that likes to switch places with them.
 HolidayCheck thinks this is a fair way of handling this since managers & workshop attendees already put in a lot of effort by assigning people - why should the burden of fixing those individual people-problems and wishes also lie with them?
 With offering this possibility to switch positions with others they show everyone that HolidayCheck is open to feedback and better ideas - this is important in a transparent & open company.

 ## Last Words
 As I said I think we have a very unique way of handling all of this.